 Although a small business probably can't add a major feature to their product just because of a holiday, this is a good example of how you can theme something related to your product, such as your website, around a holiday temporarily.

 Another thing that's interesting about this campaign is that Facebook is using a competing social platform, Twitter, to announce this new feature.
 This slightly undermines Twitter, which also allows direct messaging but with less interactive features.

-Burger King is no stranger to poking fun at its biggest competitor, McDonalds.
-This was no different before Valentine's Day 2017 when they created an "Adult Meal" alternative with a similar box shape to McDonalds' kids' meal.
+Burger King has always been no stranger to poking fun at its biggest competitor, McDonalds.
+This was no different on Valentine's Day 2017 when they offered an "Adult Meal" alternative with a similar box shape to McDonalds' kids' meal.

 This campaign is pretty cheeky.
 However, it's edgy mission and subtle comments about its competitor's product make it memorable and funny.

 Honorable Mention: Match.com's "Match Made in Hell" campaign.

 Technically, this campaign wasn't created for Valentine's Day specifically.
 But, many of our marketers thought it had all the perfect elements of a great Valentine's Day campaign.
 Because of this, we wouldn't be surprised if it sees a lot of circulation in February.

 In the commercial, directed by actor Ryan Reynolds, Satan sits in Hell using Match's app when he sees he's matched with a woman named 2020.
 When he meets up with her on Earth, he nervously says "Hi 2-0-2-0."
 She replies, "Please, call me 2020" -- pronouncing it like the year.

 As the commercial continues, 2020's character appears to be the epitome of everything that happened in 2020.